jupyter-book/jupyter-book/docs/content/proof.md

 ::::{admonition} Setup and Installation

-This is **not** currently a default package in `jupyter-book` as it is a relatively new package.
+This is **not** currently a default package in `jupyter-book` as it is relatively new.
 It needs to be enabled through the `_config.yml` after installation.

 **Install:**